Celeste Beard: Trial

-In 2003, Johnson was convicted of capital murder, under The Texas Law of Parties, receiving a mandatory life sentence.
-She will be eligible for parole on April 1, 2042.
-Johnson continues to maintain her innocence for 19+ years and as of 2019 is imprisoned at the Texas Department of Criminal Justice Lane Murray Unit in Gatesville.
+In 2003, Johnson was convicted of capital murder, under The Texas Law of Parties, receiving a 2 consecutive 40 year life sentences.
+She will be eligible for parole on April 1, 2042, at the age of 79.
+Johnson has continued to maintain her innocence for 19+ years and as of 2019 is imprisoned at the Texas Department of Criminal Justice Lane Murray Unit in Gatesville.
 Tarlton received a 10-year reduced sentence in exchange for testifying against Johnson, and was released on parole in August 2011 and lives in San Antonio.

 In the media

 The case was covered on such news documentaries and true crime programs as American Justice, Snapped (1st episode), Deadly Women, Vengeance: Killer Millionaires, Reasonable Doubt, and ABC's 20/20.
 Previously unrevealed information about the lives, the crime, and the trial in the exclusive biography, The Celeste Beard Johnson Story, was released in 2019.

 Johnson and five other inmates published From the Big House to Your House, a cookbook that lists recipes that can be made in prison cells with ingredients from the prison commissary.

-In 2017, Celeste's daughter, Jennifer, was wounded after a shooting while attending a Halloween party.
-She had to undergo more than ten surgeries but survived.

 On June 13, 2021, Lifetime aired Secrets of a Gold Digger Killer, a TV film that featured Julie Benz as Celeste.

-In 2022, ABC aired two episodes titled "What the Sisters Saw - Part 1 & 2" on the show Who Do You Believe?.
-The show featured interviews with Celeste, her two daughters, and other people in the case.
+In 2022, ABC aired two episodes titled "What the Sisters Saw - Part 1 & 2" on the show Who Do You Believe? and one episode titled "Tainted Love" on the show 20/20.
+The shows featured interviews with Celeste, her two daughters, and other people in the case.